 As on your desktop website, your mobile site could or should aim for conversion.
 Buying products, or getting a quote for your services.
 Subscribing to your newsletter or simply filling out a contact form are all actions that need user input.
 On a mobile phone, six-page forms ruin the mobile UX.
 If I still remember your website when I’m back in the office working on my desktop computer, I might fill these out (might – it’s a six-page form!).

 For optimal mobile UX, you want to keep forms as short as possible.
-Remove all the things you want to ask but don’t really need.
+Remove all the things you want to ask but don’t need.
 Newsletter?
 Just the e-mail address (with a type=email input field).
 Quote?
 Last name and e-mail address.
 Shop?
 Delivery address invoice address Address.
 Or at least an option to copy the delivery address to the invoice address.

 5. Tone it down

 Your desktop site probably looks fantastic using all the rainbow colors that were available, but on your mobile website, the effect will be negative.
 There will be less focus.
-Your website doesn’t have to be black and white only, but a nice white background, black letters and one or perhaps two supporting colors is really enough for a better mobile UX.
+Your website doesn’t have to be black and white only, but a nice white background, black letters and one or perhaps two supporting colors is enough for a better mobile UX.

 6. Button hit areas